Rensvandeschoot/Tutorials/multilevel/LME4-Multilevel-Tutorial--Frequentist-.md

 (comparable to the '=' of the regression equation).
 3.  a "1" in the formula which indicates the intercept.
 4.  since this is an intercept only model, we do not have any other independent variables here.
 5.  between brackets we have the random effects/slopes.
-Again the value 1 is to indicate the intercept and the variables right of the vertical "|" bar are use to indicate grouping variables.
+Again the value 1 is to indicate the intercept and the variables right of the vertical "|" bar are used to indicate grouping variables.
 In this case the class ID.
-So the dependent variable 'popular' is predicted by a intercept and a random error term for the intercept.
+So the dependent variable 'popular' is predicted by an intercept and a random error term for the intercept.
-6. Finally we specify which dataset we want to use after the `data =`  command
+6. Finally, we specify which dataset we want to use after the `data =`  command

 For more information on the LMER function see the [Lme4 manual](https://cran.r-project.org/web/packages/lme4/lme4.pdf)